lightdash/lightdash/docs/docs/get-started/setup-a-github-project.md

 Note if you don't have a Heroku account, you'll be prompted to signup.
 It's free to deploy Lightdash!

-## 3. Fill in your GitHub credentials
+## 3. Fill in your credentials + config

-After you hit deploy, you'll be asked to provide some credentials to connect to your dbt project in GitHub:
+After you hit deploy, you'll be asked to provide some credentials and config to connect to your dbt project in GitHub:

 #### GITHUB_BRANCH
 This is the branch in your GitHub repo that Lightdash should sync to. e.g. `main` or `dev`